-Basically, activity 1 dealt with all classical aspects related to Project Management.
+Basically, activity 1 dealt with all classical aspects related to project management.

-Within activity 2 the business developments in the Inland Waterborne Traffic and Transport domain were described.
+Within activity 2 the business developments in the inland waterborne traffic and transport domain were described.
 There was a focus on the services, information processes and information requirements related to traffic, transport and logistics that are in a development phase.
 The consequences for data and information were assessed.
 An integrated report with the concisely presented conclusions of the five studies was prepared.

-Activity 3 addressed five topics in the area of technological developments (digitalisation) for which it is estimated that they will stimulate IWT in the future.
+Activity 3 addressed five topics in the area of technological developments (digitalisation) that are expected to stimulate IWT in the future.
 An integrated report with the concisely presented conclusions of the five studies was prepared.
 This report duly reflects on the technological developments in the IWT information and communication domain.